Provismet/Gimme-That-Gimmick/README.md

 ### Tera Shards
 Tera shards are used in groups of 50 and change the tera type of a Pokemon.
 The type can be checked by using a Tera Orb on the Pokemon.

+### Forme Changes
+Unlike what the comments in the official 1.7 content creator preview would have you believe, Gimme That Gimmick _does_ have comprehensive and fully data-driven forme changes in battle.
+Check the [wiki](https://github.com/Provismet/Gimme-That-Gimmick/wiki/BattleForm) for a comprehensive guide.